 Conclusion

-Ayurvedic texts and practitioners describe jamalgota seeds as powerful for hair growth because they improve blood flow and clear clogged pores.
-But they are highly toxic.
-This is a powerful medicine, not a simple home remedy, and requires expert supervision.
+Ayurvedic texts and practitioners describe jamalgota seeds as highly effective for hair growth because they improve blood flow and clear clogged pores, which is why many search for how to use jamalgota seeds for hair growth.

 For most people, safer Ayurvedic herbs and oils are better choices for healthy, long hair.